 - Everyone should wear a seatbelt or safety restraint as appropriate.

 - Review the emergency and safety procedures with everyone.

-- Inform the students and their chaperones of the appropriate behavior
+- Inform the students and their chaperones of the appropriate behavior on the field trip.

 As you arrive at your destination, keep the following points in mind: